jaysonragasa/ResetButton/README.md

 # ResetButton
-A button to reset everything back to age 1.
+A button to reset everything you have and you will go back to age 1.